How a voice agent is built for a specific support operation.

 From intake to live deployment, the manufacturing process typically takes between 1 and 5 weeks, depending on operational complexity.

 A production voice agent is not activated with a switch.
-It is built through a structured process — from how your team handles calls, to which systems it connects to, to how it behaves under pressure.
+It is built through a structured process that combines operational input, system analysis, call logic design, and controlled AI behavior.

 Each voice agent is manufactured for one specific inbound customer support environment.